matvign/batchrenamer/docs/documentation.md

 sequence:   apply a sequence to the file
 extension:  change extension of file (empty extensions are allowed)
 regex:      use regex to replace. a single argument removes that instance
-quiet:      suppress output. only shows what will be renamed and prompt
-verbose:    show what args were invoked and prompts for every file rename
+quiet:      see section 1.5
+verbose:    see section 1.5
 version:    show version
 ```
 note: arguments that require special characters should be encased in quotes
 e.g. `python3 batchren.py 'testdir/*' -tr '[]' '()'`

-## 1.2 File and pattern matching
+# 1.2 File and pattern matching
-Unix style pattern matching can be implemented using a number of
+Unix style pattern matching is implmented using the python glob module.
-different modules.

 glob.iglob()
 * simplest with the most support
 * doesn't include hidden files
 * supports recursion (not that it should be used)

-pathlib
-* complete directory management
-* has its own implementation of glob
-* hashable
-* complex

-At the moment we're using glob. pathlib is an option if we want less imports.

 # 1.3 File renaming filters